hWorldwide Guide to Women in Leadership

 2003-04 Secretary-General of the Executive Yuan Liu Shyh-fang

-Director of the Bureau of Environmental Protection, Taipei City Government 1997-98 and later became Deputy Commissioner of T
+Director of the Bureau of Environmental Protection of the Taipei City Government 1997-98 and later became Deputy Commissioner of T

 aichung County. (b.
 1959-).